• Language

 Samlesbury is a small village in the South Ribble area of Lancashire, England, The United Kingdom of Great Britain and Northern Ireland.
 The historic Samlesbury Hall is also located in the village as well as Samlesbury Aerodome.

-8. Add Briercliffe to your Itinerary
+4. Add West Pennine Moors to your Itinerary

 Type